maiconwa/Cotacao_com_GUI/README.md

 To run the application, you need to install the dependencies listed in the requirements.txt file within a Python virtual environment.
 Then, you run the cotacao.py script.

-Alternatively, you can simply download cotacao.exe on releases.
+Alternatively, you can simply download CurrencyBRL as an executable on [releases](https://github.com/maiconwa/CurrencyBRL/releases).

 How to run: